 - Are DDES-822 forms still needed for all ICF and nursing home admissions of persons with developmental disabilities?

 Yes.
-The form is a multipurpose tool used by counties to acknowledge to facilities and to the Department that the county is aware of and agrees to certain types of facility admissions for persons with a mental illness and/or persons with a developmental disability.
-The form will likely need to be updated by the Department to reflect nuances created by the Restructuring Initiative.
+The form is a multipurpose tool used by counties to acknowledge to facilities and to DHS that the county is aware of and agrees to certain types of facility admissions for persons with a mental illness and/or persons with a developmental disability.
+The form will likely need to be updated by the DHS to reflect nuances created by the Restructuring Initiative.

 - Are protective placement and most integrated setting orders needed for short-term care (Medicaid paid) admissions to ICFs from hospitals or nursing homes for temporary medical/rehab care?

 There is no exemption in the law for these admissions.
-The Department is looking at drafting legislation that would permit certain short-term admissions.
+DHS is looking at drafting legislation that would permit certain short-term admissions.

 No. Respite care in an ICF or in a nursing facility is not a Medicaid State Plan covered service in Wisconsin.
 However, the CIP 1B waiver program covers respite services in community settings and, in some limited circumstances, in institutional settings with prior approval from the Department.
 County case managers and state Community Integration Specialists are familiar with the requirements for Respite Care under the CIP 1B program.